harmony-one/h/progress/artem-kolodko.md

+2025-05-13 Tue: started BTC vaults analysis, invested into swapx, shadow and beefy vaults.
+Prepared export in TSV with transactions history.
+Calculated Merkl rewards APR (in wS tokens) for the positions in MEV USDC and Re7.

 2025-05-12 Mon: reviewed Pendle LP script [PR](https://github.com/harmony-one/shadow-scraper/pull/8) from Rika.
 [Added](https://github.com/harmony-one/portfolio-tracker/commit/5f1c4fb7b3e4b9108c48b89259d556639ad89ac0) Merkl rewards and export to TSV from the last snapshot in the portfolio tracker.

 ---